farmera/sare_grant/study_methods.md

 This section provides a narrative description of the methods used to generate and assess multi-spectral data during our project.
 It is not intended as a 'Methods and Materials' section as might be found in a traditional scientific
 paper.
-In Section  that are in We also describe some of the challenges faced in gathering such data.
+In [Section VIII]() and [Section IX]() we go into greater detail regarding how the study site was prepared and what our final results were.
+Here we set the stage for what follows.
+We will also describe some of the challenges faced in gathering these data.
 Throughout this study our objective has been to test the viability of low-cost methods for acquiring and processing aerial multi-spectral data.
 The remote sensing techniques used here can provide timely and meaningful information for managing a sugarcane crop.

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
-NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and other plant species. __[fn]__ Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.
+NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and other plant species.
+Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.

 The systems we proposed at the outset of our study were both affordable and accessible.
 How accurately they might correlate